-Linguistics majors need to include one course in a language other than English (or have equivalent language ability).
+Linguistics majors also need to include one 15-point course in a language other than English (or have equivalent language ability).
 This can be taken any year during the degree.
-UC students can choose from:
+You can choose from:

 Find out more about what you can do with a degree in Linguistics.

-Level 2, Locke Building – see campus maps
+Level 2, Elsie Locke building – see campus maps

 Private Bag 4800